Tooth-Colored Fillings in Seattle, WA

 Many people who have cavities may not even realize it.
 By the time a patient feels sensitivity or pain, the cavity has reached the innermost part of the tooth, where it can cause severe damage.
 Sometimes you may see small holes in your teeth or brown spots on the tooth's surface.
 Many times, the cavity is too small or in a difficult to see location, which makes it hard for you to identify on your own.

 If the cavity is too large for a tooth-colored filling, Dr. Bickel may recommend a dental crown to cover the tooth.
-Dental crowns cover the entire surface of the tooth and protect and stabilize a weakened tooth.
+Dental crowns in Seattle cover the entire surface of the tooth and protect and stabilize a weakened tooth.
 Dr. Bickel can usually catch cavities before they become big problems through dental exams and cleanings.
 It is always easier to detect and treat tooth decay when it first starts.

 One primary use of tooth-colored fillings is through dental bonding.

-Dental bonding is a non-invasive cosmetic treatment that requires minimal prep.
+Dental bonding is a non-invasive cosmetic dentistry treatment that requires minimal prep.
 The composite resin can be added to your existing tooth to repair chips, small flaws, or change the shape of your tooth.
 The entire process is quick and effective and can be done in one dental visit.

 Patients in Seattle often benefit from dental bonding to correct minor smile imperfections, including: